Raushan250/Prizy-Pricer/readme.md

 git clone https://github.com/Raushan250/Prizy-Pricer.git

 It is built using Spring Tool Suite and Spring boot version 2.
-It is running correctly in my local
+It is running correctly in my local.If you are getting error.

+Please make sure you are ruuning this in STS with spring boot 2.
+Because I have tested this onli in STS.

 Save Product